 For many seniors, driving is associated with independence.
 When they are able to drive they can run errands by themselves, go to the doctor’s appointment, or visit family members and friends when they want.
 When they give up their car keys they can feel like they’ve lost autonomy and mobility.
 If your loved one has impaired vision, suffers from hearing loss or disorientation, has slower reflexes or joint pain, our eldercare providers suggest it’s time for them to give up their drivers’ license.

-Age alone is not a predictor for poor driving skills, but if you are convinced your loved one is dangerous behind the wheel, you will have to talk to them about giving up driving, for their own safety and that of others.
-This conversation can be stressful for both of you, but there are ways to minimize your loved one’s feelings of resentment over lost independence.
+Age alone is not a predictor for poor driving skills.
+But if you’re convinced your loved one is dangerous behind the wheel, you’ll have to talk to them about giving up driving.
+This is for their own safety and that of others.
+This conversation can be stressful for both of you.
+But there are ways to minimize your loved one’s feelings of resentment over lost independence.
 One long talk can put a pressure on them.
 Try discussing this topic casually and see how your parent would react.
 Explain to them there are alternative transportation arrangements, so they don’t feel like they are trapped in their house.

 Before you have this conversation with them, eldercare providers recommend making sure that your parent is no longer able to drive well.
 Go for a ride with them and see if your intuition is right or not.
 If you estimate that your loved one presents a danger behind the wheel, you can use that ride as an example why they should give up their car keys.

 If you don’t know how to start this conversation, eldercare providers recommend you mention recent headlines about accidents caused by seniors.
 This way your senior won’t feel like they’re being ambushed.